 Wouldn’t it be amazing if only ONE skill separated the $40k agents from the $500k agents?
 What if you could snag that corner office by applying a few simple strategies to your life?
-It sounds almost too good to be true right?
+It sounds almost too good to be true, right?

-It’s also not true and skipping this article might cost you millions over your career.
-Here’s why;
+I know the feeling.
+It’s a common misconception—and a comforting one at that.
+It’s also not true.
+In fact, skipping this article might cost you millions over your career.
+Here’s why:

 In order to build your resilience, you need to understand what you’re working with.
 You wouldn’t start a workout routine running 10 miles every morning right?

-Here’s how it works: Psychologists developed these five personality traits to explain pretty much all human personality (with minor exceptions of course).
-The Big Five Personality traits are;
+Here’s how it works: Psychologists developed these five personality traits to explain pretty much all human personality (with minor exceptions, of course).
+The Big Five Personality traits are:

-2. Recognize Cognitive Distortions: & Confront Them
+2. Recognize Cognitive Distortions & Confront Them

-There’s a great reason for this: a ton of the thoughts that run through your head are flat out WRONG.
-Worse, since our emotions are created by language, we actually internalize a lot of these distorted thoughts as if they were true. 👀👻
+There’s a great reason for this: A ton of the thoughts that run through your head are flat out WRONG.
+Worse, since our emotions are created by language, we actually internalize a lot of these distorted thoughts as if they were true.

 Here’s an easy way to do it:

 Since most negative distortions fall into only a few categories, the first step is to label them for what they are so your brain can easily spot the faulty logic the next time it comes up.
 Here are few helpful labels for distortions that are likely to come up in real estate:

 Black or white thinking: The idea that you’re either perfect, or a failure.
 You don’t see the middle ground in the situation.